-As you may already know, Catholics have a very sincere and genuine devotion to Mary.
-As such, it should come as no surprise that some people who come from a Catholic background have asked us what we believe about the “Blessed Virgin Mary” (BVM),… or the “Mother of God?”
+Some people who come from a Catholic background have asked us what we believe about the four (4) Catholic Doctrines/Dogmas on “Mary.”
 Our answer is very simple,… we believe what Sacred Scripture teaches us about Mary.

-Make no mistake about it,… we have a very sincere appreciation for Mary, the Mother of our Lord,… and see her as a wonderful example of obedience and faith.
-We share this in common with our separated Catholic brothers and sisters.
+Although we do not elevate Mary to the high level that Rome does,… we don’t ignore her either, like many Protestant churches/denominations do.
+Make no mistake about it,… we have a very sincere appreciation for Mary and see her as a wonderful example of obedience and faith.

 Keep in mind that any belief (or lack thereof) in Rome’s claim of Mary’s Immaculate Conception, Perpetual Virginity, or Bodily Assumption has absolutely no bearing on our faith and total dependence on Christ Jesus as our Lord and Savior,… or on our reverence/respect for Mary, His Blessed Mother.

 There can be no argument that Mary has helped lead many people to her Son, Jesus,… and we fully recognize that.
-We are just very careful that “honoring” the Mother of our Lord never crosses the line of “worshipping” her.
+We are just very careful that “honoring” Mary never crosses the line of “worshipping” her.
 Mary herself would not want that (as obedient as she was).
-“Worship” is reserved for the Father, Son, and Holy Spirit, alone (emphasis: alone).
+“Worship” is reserved for God (Father, Son, and Holy Spirit), alone (emphasis: alone).

 Throughout our life, we will experience many things that help us draw closer to God.
 For some people,… it may be Mary that is helpful to them.
 However, it must be understood,… very clearly understood,… that we “worship” and depend on Jesus Christ “alone” for our salvation and that He is the one mediator between God and all of humankind.
 “No one goes to the Father except through me,” (Jesus speaking in John 14:6).